badrivarun02/Spring-Boot-JavaWebApp-Project/README.md

 ---
 ## **Acknowledgments: 🔗**

-Huge thanks to the DevOps community.
-I’d like to express my gratitude to Aditya Jaiswal and Abhishek Veeramalla for their insightful content and contributions.
+Huge thanks to the **DevOps community**.
+I’d like to express my gratitude to **Aditya Jaiswal** and **Abhishek Veeramalla** for their insightful content and contributions.
 Their videos and tutorials have been invaluable in my learning journey.
-I’m also thankful for the supportive teams at Copilot AI and Gemini AI.
+I’m also thankful for the supportive teams at **Copilot AI** and **Gemini AI**.
 Your contributions have been invaluable!🙌😊